Walter Krivitsky: Death

 Speculation persists into the 21st century.
-For example, in 2017, Anthony Percy's book Misdefending the Realm (Buckingham: University of Buckingham Press, 2017) argued that Krivitsky was the UK's most important source on Soviet plan, did not receive action from MI5 on the intelligence that he supplied, and was assassinated by Soviet intelligence after Guy Burgess informed Soviet superiors about him.
+For example, in 2017, Anthony Percy's book Misdefending the Realm (Buckingham: University of Buckingham Press, 2017) argued that Krivitsky was the UK's most important source on Soviet plans, did not receive action from MI5 on the intelligence that he supplied, and was assassinated by Soviet intelligence after Guy Burgess informed Soviet superiors about him.
 The assassination, Percy argues, cleared the threat of exposure of the Cambridge Five and other moles.

 Survivors

 At the first news of his death, Whittaker Chambers found Krivitsky's wife, Antonina ("Tonia" according to Kern, "Tonya" according to Chambers) and son Alek in New York City.
-He brought them by train to Florida, where they stayed with Chambers's family, which had already fled New Smyrna.
+He took them by train to Florida, where they stayed with Chambers's family, which had already fled New Smyrna.
 Both families hid there several months, fearing further Soviet reprisals.
 The families then returned to Chambers's farm in Westminster, Maryland.
 Within a short time, however, Tonia and Alek returned to New York.

-His wife and son both lived in poverty for the rest of their lives.
+His wife and son lived in poverty for the rest of their lives.
 Alek died of a brain tumor in his early 30s after he had served in the United States Navy and studied at Columbia University.
 Tonia, who changed her surname legally to "Thomas", continued to live and work in New York City until she retired to Ossining, where she died at 94 in 1996 in a nursing home.